2025–26 Polish Cup: Semi-finals

-The matches will be played on 1 April 2026.
-Participating in this round are the 4 winners from the previous round.
-Games will be hosted by teams playing in a lower division in the 2025–26 season or by first drawn team in a case of match between clubs from the same division.
+The draw for this round was conducted on 6 March 2026 in the headquarter of Telewizja Polska.
+The matches were played on 8–9 April 2026.
+Participating in this round were the 4 winners from the previous round.
+Games were hosted by teams playing in a lower division in the 2025–26 season or by first drawn team in a case of match between clubs from the same division.